CreativeBulma/bulma-collapsible/README.md

 ## About the project
 BulmaCollapsible is © 2019 by CreativeBulma.

-This project is based on the work done by Wikiki (who is part of our team).
+This project is based on the work done by Wikiki.

 ## License
 BulmaCollapsible is distributed under MIT license.